-Ios ferries connect Cyclades Islands with Greece & Crete with crossings available to Naxos, Paros, Thira, Sifnos, Sikinos, Folegandros, Milos, Kimolos, Kythnos, Serifos, Syros, Mykonos & Tinos (in Cyclades Islands), Piraeus (in Greece) & Heraklion (in Crete).
+Ios ferries connect Cyclades Islands with Athens & Crete with crossings available to Naxos, Paros, Thira, Anafi, Sifnos, Sikinos, Folegandros, Milos, Kimolos, Kythnos, Serifos, Syros, Thirasia, Mykonos, Tinos & Kea (in Cyclades Islands), Piraeus, Lavrio & Rafina (in Athens) & Heraklion (in Crete).
 Sailings from Ios are operated by numerous ferry companies.

 Found deep within the huddle of Cyclades Isles that speckle the Aegean Sea to the south of Greece, is the cliff-edged island of Ios.
 This small stretch of land is hewn by long stretches of rugged mountains shaded by the earthy colours of rough Mediterranean scrubland.
 Nestled on the island’s eastern coast, where the rough shores of a glittering bay have taken a chunk out of the mainland, is the picturesque village of Chora.
 Much of the village is built upon the steep coastal hillsides; the dazzling white, Cycladic buildings rising in tiers towards the parched heartland.

 As well as being blessed with warm weather and effortless beauty, the village also possesses a rich history.
 Dig sites on the nearby Skarkos hill have uncovered evidence that prehistoric settlers once called the island home, with structures proving that the human history of Ios stretches back as far as the early bronze age.